bbrrck/bbrrck.github.io/teaching/geo-num-2016/tp7.md

 {% highlight bash %}
 ./geonum_TP7 simple
 {% endhighlight %}
 If everything goes well, you should see a cube.
 The viewer can be controlled with the mouse: click and drag to rotate, scroll to zoom (also works with pageup/pagedown keys).

-In case the SimpleViewer does not work
+In case the SimpleViewer does not work, you can still export and visualise the surfaces via the python script, included in <code>plots/<code>.

 ## B-spline curves revisited